 Changes to the brain’s reward pathway

-Cocaine essentially hijacks our brain’s own reward pathway, and causes it to flood with dopamine.
-Repeatedly doing this, however, causes the brain to try and counteract the drug abuse by changing its own chemistry.
+Cocaine is able to produce its pleasurable effects by its ability to act on the brain’s limbic system, which regulates pleasure and motivation.
+Repeatedly abusing cocaine, however, causes the brain to try and counteract the drug abuse by changing its own structure and chemistry.

 Long-term and heavy cocaine use can cause problems to the nasal cavity, most notably of which is a deviated septum.
 The septum is what separates our nose into two chambers.
 A deviated septum is when a hole forms in between the two chambers of a persons nose.